Bree-hub/movie-industry-exploratory-data-analysis/README.md

 ## Project Overview

-Microsoft has announced that they would like to get into the movie industry.
-They will be creating a studio, however they have no knowledge of the movie industry.
-My goal is to analyzes movie data to determine the features and factors that contribute to the success of a movie.
+The project will involve analysis of  movie data to determine the features and factors that contribute to the success of a movie.
 The step involved will be to import,clean and analyze movie data from a variety of sources so that I can provide recommendations to Microsoft that will allow them to be successful in the movie industry

 ## Data